Mercedes-San Luis, Argentina

 Joined Boston Ballet in 2006

-Her diverse repertoire since joining Boston Ballet in 2006 includes Mikko Nissinen's Swan Lake and The Nutcracker, John Cranko's Romeo and Juliet, Rudolf Nureyev's Don Quixote, August Bournonville's La Sylphide, John Gielgud's Giselle, Val Caniparoli's Sonata for Two Pianos and Percussion, George Balanchine's Emeralds, Coppelia, Theme and Variation, Ballo de la Regina, Michel Fokine's Spectra de la Rose, Florence Clerc's Bayadere and Les Sylphides, James Kudelka's Cinderella, Twyla Tharp's In the Upper Room, William Forsythe's The Second Detail and Jiri Kylián's Sechs Tänze, Petite Mort, No More Play, Falling Angels and Bella Figura.
+Her diverse repertoire since joining Boston Ballet in 2006 includes Mikko Nissinen's Swan Lake and The Nutcracker, John Cranko's Romeo and Juliet, Rudolf Nureyev's Don Quixote, August Bournonville's La Sylphide, Maina Gielgud's Giselle, Val Caniparoli's Sonata for Two Pianos and Percussion, George Balanchine's Emeralds, Coppélia, Theme and Variations, Ballo della Regina, Michel Fokine's Le Spectre de la Rose, Florence Clerc's Bayadère and La Sylphide, James Kudelka's Cinderella, Twyla Tharp's In the Upper Room, William Forsythe's The Second Detail, and Jiří Kylián's Sechs Tänze, Petite Mort, No More Play, Falling Angels, and Bella Figura.

-Cornejo is married to ex Boston Ballet principal dancer Carlos Molina and is the sister of ABT principal dancer Herman Cornejo.
+Cornejo is married to former Boston Ballet principal dancer Carlos Molina and is the sister of ABT principal dancer Herman Cornejo.